OUTCOME STUDY

 Increased Specificity of Diagnosis

 BrainCheck increased the specificity of diagnosis from 28% specific prior to using Braincheck to 68% specific with BrainCheck.
-BrainCheck gives physicians the ability to distinguish dementia from other treatable conditions and offer reassurance to those with subjective memory loss.
+BrainCheck gives physicians the ability to asses cognitive function and offer reassurance to those with subjective memory loss.

 Improved Cognitive Care Management

 After BrainCheck, two thirds of patients received a plan of care.
-For patients who did not receive a cognitive care plan, most had a rationale (subjective memory loss, “not dementia,” “no cognitive impairment,” anxiety).
+For patients who did not receive a cognitive care plan, most had a rationale (subjective memory loss, “no cognitive impairment”).
 Only three patients failed to receive a plan of care without a reason.

 Medicare and Insurance Reimbursement